 The five Scientific Research Support Components (SRSCs) provide essential services to the research Foci.

-- Operations and Management SRSC lead by the CHAVI-ID Director, Dennis Burton; Science Officer, Salvatore Butera; and Administrative Officer, Joan Allmaras.
+- Operations and Management SRSC lead by the CHAVI-ID Director, Dennis Burton; Science Officer, Salvatore Butera; and Administrative Officer, Laura Pruyn.
 This unit supports both Foci to facilitate their interaction and integration within the Center.

 - Vaccine Discovery SRSC coordinated by Julie McElrath as a small, integrated scientific body with broad expertise in vaccine development that will act initially in an advisory capacity to the CHAVI-ID leadership.
 As immunogens and immunization regimes are discovered, this group will provide valuable guidance, based on individual experience, toward identifying immunogens that can be successfully formulated for licensure and administered safely.